 - KitKat 4.4-4.4.2.
 Kitkat was released in 2013.
 The Google Nexus 5 was the first device to run KitKat, and included features such as a refreshed interface, enhanced application options, wireless printing capabilities and audio enhancements.
 Later versions of KitKat included improvements to the camera and security improvements.

 - Lollipop 5.0 – 5.1.1 Lollipop was released by Google in 2014, and introduced Google's simplified "Material Design" look which radically overhauled the basic Android interface look and feel.
 Notifications were available from the lock screen for the first time, and under the hood improvements were intended to extend battery life and increase overall performance.

 - Marshmallow 6.0-6.0.1 Marshmallow was released in 2015, first on the Nexus 5X and Nexus 6P smartphones.
 It built on the Lollipop design architecture, introducing support for features such as fingerprint recognition and USB C charging.

-- Nougat 7.0-7.1 The most recent version of Android, "Nougat" was initially only released for Google's own Nexus and Android One phones, as well as the upcoming Pixel phones.
+- Nougat 7.0-7.1 "Nougat" was initially only released for Google's own Nexus and Android One phones, as well as the upcoming Pixel phones.
 While some vendors had experimented with split screen app support on selected phones, Google made it part of the underlying Android operating system with Nougat, although actual in-app results using this can vary quite a lot.
 Nougat also included improved power and battery management features, as well as a streamlined update system for future releases.